Clinical & Community Programs

 This summer will be the twelth year of running the program.
 We have conducted two randomized clinical trials that have shown the program is effective.
 While the program is a treatment program, the kids report that they view it as a summer camp.
 The children go swimming twice a week and on end-of-the-week field trips.
 All the clinicians who work in the program are college students who are given extensive training in how to implement the manualized treatments.
 All clinicians must demonstrate competence in implementing the protocol before they can work in the program.

-Cost of the 2014 program for new families is $400.
+Tuition for the 2014 program for new families is $400.
 A sliding scale is available if needed.

 The program is also open to families of 7-12 year old children with HFASDs that have participated in prior years.
 Contact the IAR for costs for returning families.
 Learn more.

 To apply or for further information, please contact the IAR at firstname.lastname@example.org or 716-888-2800.